SpectrTech/silent-payload-loader/README.md

 # silent-payload-loader

-Powerfull shellcode downloader, I am not good at writing readmes :> You can replace the fake calc application in the foreground with your own. (calc code: Line 167 - 194) Start your application from line 167 (The comments should help you)
+Powerfull shellcode downloader / executor, I am not good at writing readmes :> You can replace the fake calc application in the foreground with your own. (calc code: Line 167 - 194) Start your application from line 167 (The comments should help you)